Cornmeal Dinner Rolls

 - Turn onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap; let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide into 30 balls.
 Place 2 in. apart on greased baking sheets.
 Cover with a clean kitchen towel; let rise in a warm place until doubled, about 45 minutes.

 - Uncover rolls; brush with melted butter and sprinkle with cornmeal.
-Bake at 375° for 13-17 minutes or until golden brown.
+Bake at 375° until golden brown, 13-17 minutes.
 Remove from pans to wire racks; serve warm.
-Yield: 2-1/2 dozen.

 My husband loves these.
 I read the reviews that said they were light, but mine turned out on the heavy side.
 Delicious anyway.
 They freeze well and are just as good thawed out and rewarmed.

 Nov 16, 2012